 - If the separation happens suddenly or before the employee has time to review their emails properly, this must be done by someone shortly after the separation to ensure that any emails important to business continuity are harvested.
 It’s best if a manager or someone familiar with the work that the separated employee did performs this task.

 - All emails are still subject to the same retention periods even if the employee has left your government or agency.

 - This is a FAQ around here and the answer is always: “It’s still a record even if the employee leaves!”
 You must assign a new custodian for those records for the rest of their required retention.
-You absolutely may not do this (no matter how you want to):

 - This also means that for as long as you are in possession of the emails, they are still subject to PIA requests and litigation and must be produced.
 If there is any pending appeal over the termination of an employee, all emails from that employee must be retained until the appeal is resolved.